cfengine/documentation/reference/promise-types.markdown

 `classmatch()`, `countclassesmatching()`, `getclassmetatags()`,
 `getvariablemetatags()`, `variablesmatching()`, `variablesmatching_as_data()`

-Also see "meta promises": there can be promises of type "meta", in addition to this attribute with the name "meta" which can be added to a promise of any type.
+Also see [meta promises][meta]: While "meta" attribute can be added to a promise of any type, there can also be promises of promise type "meta" added to any bundle.
 If mention is made of "tags" on a *bundle*, what is actually meant is meta *promises* in that bundle.
 (This is just a terminology point.)